We hosted a workshop on decentralised organising for the Civicwise network in Modena last week.

 This sounds nice in theory, but how does it work in practice?
 I’ve been experimenting with these questions for years as a cofounder and a coach, so I have some practical suggestions for shifting power in each of the three dimensions.

 You can read all about it in the second part of this essay: 11 Practical Steps Towards Healthy Power Dynamics at Work.

 p.s.
-If you want to move your organisation towards healthier power dynamics, check thehum.org or contact me for info about out trainings, retreats and coaching.
-We have public events coming up soon in Glasgow & Brussels.
+If you want to move your organisation towards healthier power dynamics, check thehum.org for training and advice, online or face-to-face.

 p.p.s.
 Published by Richard D. Bartlett, with no rights reserved.
 You have my consent to reproduce without permission: different file formats are on my website.
 If you’re feeling grateful you can support me on Patreon.